mobileFX/WebKitX/README.md

 DLLs and Libraries
 ------------------
-I have included pre-built CEF1 DLLS thare are required only if you enable Hardware Accelerated Graphics (settings.graphics_implementation = ANGLE_IN_PROCESS).
+I have included pre-built CEF1 DLLS that are required only if you enable Hardware Accelerated Graphics (settings.graphics_implementation = ANGLE_IN_PROCESS).
 In theory if you choose a software graphics engine then the DLLs are not required.

 Notes about compiling CEF1|3 for ActiveX
 ----------------------------------------